Self-Service BI Governance in Power BI

 • Review cadence: Re-endorsed quarterly by the department data steward

 Endorsed datasets appear with a blue badge.
-They signal to users that the dataset has been reviewed and is fit for departmental use, even if it has not met the higher bar of enterprise certification.
+They signal to users that the dataset has been reviewed and is fit for departmental use.

 Tier 3: Personal Datasets (Sandbox)

 Personal datasets are exploratory, experimental, or in-development.
-They live in personal workspaces or designated sandbox workspaces.
-There is no endorsement or certification badge—they are explicitly ungoverned from a data-quality perspective, though security and compliance policies still apply.
+They live in personal workspaces or designated sandbox workspaces with restrictions:

 • No external sharing: Cannot be shared outside the organization